- Aging & Longevity

 I hired two new aids and it took some time for my Aunt to adjust to them.
 That is to be expected.
 Happily, after a warm up period she ended up loving them.

 I was shocked to hear that and I told her if anyone were doing any firing, it would be me.

 It was difficult for my Aunt to accept the last change and I didn't want her to go through that again.
 I told the agency that I want the girl to stay and that I already told her to come in as usual.

 I found out later that the agency tried to fire the aide because they make more money placing her with another elderly person.
-The first week with a new client needs to be paid twice.
-One to the aide and one to the agency.
+The first week with a new client needs to be paid twice, one payment to the aide and another to the agency.
 By moving them around they get more of these extra payments.
 Not all agencies get paid extra for the first week, but it is something to check into.